-In this article, we set off on an exploration with DP Architect Kailas Moorthy on how Community has informed the design of Bonnevaux, from briefing to the aspiration to build a home for the World Community for Christian Meditation, to the belief of the DP Architects that Community is one of the cornerstones of designing-for-wellbeing.
+In this article, we set off on an exploration with DP Architect Kailas Moorthy on how Community has informed the design of Bonnevaux, from the aspiration to build a home for the World Community for Christian Meditation, to DP Architects’ belief that Community is one of the cornerstones of designing-for-wellbeing.

 - How does defining a sense of Community inform the Architecture at Bonnevaux?

 We at DPA believe that moulding the places we create to enable a sense Community is one of the cornerstones of designing-for-wellbeing.
 That includes designing inclusive places for all, where we feel at ease, cared for and a part of something that is greater than ourselves.
 If we are confident that we are not being alienated for who we are or what we chose to be, we will be more inclined to redistribute our energies from shielding ourselves to delivering more rewarding outcomes.
 Perhaps the results might benefit the commonwealth.
 If we feel a part of a Community, we are likely to nurture that community’s infrastructure: cut the grass, repair the window sill.
 Ultimately, these mindsets and habits will mean this building fabric is maintained, cherished and most importantly: sustainable in the long term.

 Our client at Bonnevaux is the WCCM (The World Community for Christian Meditation).
 It’s in their name: the WCCM at its core is a Community and at Bonnevaux, we are providing a home for this community.